Crunch and Crunch, and Then Start Crunching

-Now I want to help you vote, and know where to find a higher-quality stove, and get around without gasoline.
+Now I want to help you vote, and know where to find a higher-quality stove, and knock on your neighbor’s door when the power fails.
 Again and again and again.

 Thank the change in my exercise routine that fall 2020 impelled.
-I had been working out, alone at 5 am for decades, counting on these morning runs to both codify some “me time” and nourish the illusion that I was helping the city wake up.
-I always wanted to run farther, or all the proverbial way to the Bronx.
-By September 2020 I was daydreaming no more.
+I had been working out, alone at 5 am for decades, counting on these morning runs to nourish the illusion that I was helping the city wake up.
+By September 2020 the city was thrashing through a nightmare.
 I was watching empty elevated trains rumble past, making Pavlovian grabs at my neoprene mask when a runner passed in the other direction.
-Getting farther seemed like running in place because I was so sick of being alone.

 Around that time, I spoke with a neighbor who I had seen around in the gym before lockdown.
 He has little kids and I have big ones, and he told me that another neighbor named Minh Duong would teach a kids’ workout class once a week after “school.”